 New York Life Investment Management Client Types and Minimum Account Sizes

-The minimum size for an account managed at NYLIM varies based on the division that the account exists in.
+The minimum size for an account managed at NYLIM varies based on the division in which the account exists.

 - Multi-Assets Solutions Group: Minimum is set on a client-to-client basis